BigBinary Blog

 .

-All of these new methods allow the insertion of multiple records
+All of these new methods allow the insertion of multiple records of the same

+model into the database.
 A single INSERT

-is prepared by these methods
+SQL query is prepared by these

-or invoking Active Record callbacks or validations.
+instantiating the model or invoking Active Record callbacks or validations.

 During bulk insertion, violation of primary key, violation of unique indexes, and violation of unique constraints is possible.
 Rails leverages database-specific features to either skip, or upsert the duplicates, depending on the case.